 Now, since I have not received this phone call it’s difficult for me to say what exactly it is … and I’m unable to find the landing page for the promotion of this work-at-home scam.
 All I have to go on is testimonials from other individuals on forums and blogs.
 But I think this is the gist of it …

 There are work-at-home ads circulating online when individuals click on the ad; they are brought to a landing page that requests their name and phone number.

 The scammers then call the people with a hyped-up pitch about how much money they can make with Amazon.
 They then ask for your credit card number for a startup fee, and this is when they get you.
-Amazon has nothing to do with this fraudulent opportunity; these are just crooks using Amazon's good name to promote their scam — the same sort of thing has happened with Google — you can read about it here.
+Amazon has nothing to do with this fraudulent opportunity; these crooks using Amazon's good name to promote their scam — the same sort of thing has happened with Google — you can read about it here.

 - Amazon Associates Phone Scam